smugglys/translatomatic/README_en.md

       username: username
       password: password

----
+* * *

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/smugglys/translatomatic.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

----
+* * *

 ## License

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

----
+* * *

 ## Code of Conduct

-Everyone interacting with the Translatomatic project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/smugglys/translatomatic/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting with the Translatomatic projectâs codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/smugglys/translatomatic/blob/master/CODE_OF_CONDUCT.md).

+_Created by Translatomatic 0.1.3 Thu, 01 Feb 2018 12:34:19 +1030 https://github.com/smugglys/translatomatic_